-In Middle School at HT, students are given many leadership and special activity opportunities.
-Students are encouraged to get involved in these activities to expand their learning and growth beyond the classroom.
+In Middle School at HT, students take on many leadership roles and have special activity opportunities.
+You are encouraged to get involved in these activities to expand your learning and growth beyond the classroom.

 Below are some of the activities available to students throughout the year.